-- Click on the first annotation on the parent tier (i.e., the first Shoebox record).
+- 2. Click on the first annotation on the parent tier (i.e., the first Shoebox record).
 It appears in a dark blue frame. - 3.
-Modify the boundaries of that annotation, so that they are aligned with the correct time interval (see Section 2.8.7 for ways of modifying boundaries). - 4.
+Modify the boundaries of that annotation, so that they are aligned with the correct time interval (see the section called "Changing the boundaries of an existing selection and annotation" for ways of modifying boundaries). - 4.
 Press CTRL+ENTER to apply the new time interval.